Do I Need Counselling?

 “Do I need counselling?”
 It’s a question lots of people ask themselves at one time or another.
 Maybe you have been through a tough time lately.
-Or maybe you just haven’t been feeling great.
+Or perhaps you just haven’t been feeling great.

 There are lots of reasons to try counselling.
 It has been shown to help people who are dealing with all different kinds of troubles like anxiety and depression.
 It can also help if you’re not sure quite what’s up with you or why you feel like you do.